tardypad/visuals-elm/README.md

 License
 -------

-All the materials are released under Creative Commons CC-BY-4.0
+All the materials are released to the public domain under Creative Commons CC0-1.0
 See the [LICENSE](LICENSE) file